 Bitcoinist spoke with Yoni Assia, CEO of the largest social trading platform in the world eToro on their latest push to take cryptocurrency mainstream.

 Interview with eToro CEO, Yoni Assia

-With over 10 million users globally, eToro has become a somewhat of a household name.
+With over 10 million users globally, cryptocurrency broker eToro has become a somewhat of a household name.
 It is also no secret that the company has been a big supporter of Bitcoin and other cryptocurrencies for a few years now.
 Its logo is often seen alongside numerous cryptocurrencies almost everywhere in the UK and elsewhere.

 Assia explained why eToro is so focused on raising cryptocurrency awareness, why regulation is important for mass adoption, and his opinion on ‘Bitcoin maximalism.’